e-bug/volta/README.md

 # VOLTA: Visiolinguistic Transformer Architectures

 This is the implementation of the framework described in the paper:
 > Emanuele Bugliarello, Ryan Cotterell, Naoaki Okazaki and Desmond Elliott.
-[Multimodal Pretraining Unmasked: Unifying the Vision and Language BERTs](https://arxiv.org/abs/2011.15124). arXiv preprint arXiv:2011.15124, November 2020.
+[Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs](https://arxiv.org/abs/2011.15124).
+Transactions of the Association for Computational Linguistics, 2021.

 We provide the code for reproducing our results, preprocessed data and pretrained models.